Moh-shz/nfl-superbowl-prediction/README.md

 License: Creative Commons CC0 (Public Domain Dedication)

 No personal or sensitive information is included.
-Data is used strictly for academic and research purposes.
+The data is used strictly for academic and research purposes.